 In June 2000, the Company adopted the 2000 Equity Incentive Plan ("2000 Plan").
-The 2000 Plan provides for a total maximum aggregate number of shares which may be issued of 27,980,000 shares.
+The 2000 Plan provides for a total maximum aggregate number of shares which may be issued of 1,849,000 shares.
 The 2000 Plan is administered by the Compensation Committee designated by the Board of Directors.
 The Compensation Committee's authority includes determining the number of incentive awards and vesting provisions.
-As of March 31, 2015, there were 3,206,800 shares available for future grant.
+In August 2015, the Board of Directors adopted and the shareholders approved an amendment to the 2000 Plan.
+The amendment includes an increase of 450,000 shares of common stock available under the 2000 Plan.
+As of March 31, 2016, there were 257,473 shares available for future grants under the 2000 Plan.